adityachopra0306/IS_Project/README.md

 # IS Project

-app contains vulnerabilites

-the mutation engine checks dont work perfectly, FIX
-add attacks
-only web_honeypot working, ssh mutations yet to be made
+app contains vulnerabilites, intentionally added only web_honeypot working, ssh mutations yet to be made

 ### INSTRUCTIONS: